Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 ## Next Step

-Running in batch mode is nice.
-But wouldn't it be nicer to visualize results?
-We agree!
-Proceed to [**Part 5**](./Part5.md) of this tutorial to learn how to profile and analyze your application with Vitis Analyzer.
+Now that you ran your first example, proceed to [**Part 5**](./Part5.md) of this tutorial to learn how to visualize and profile your application with Vitis Analyzer.